kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

 ### Installing podman

-If you are using `podman` instead of Docker Desktop:
+If you are using `podman` instead of Docker Desktop, perform the following steps to install `podman` and then perform the [podman post-installation steps](#podman-post-installation-steps).
+If you are using Docker Desktop, [skip down to Installing Docker Desktop](#installing-docker-desktop).

 * Windows: <https://podman.io/getting-started/installation#windows>
 * macOS: <https://podman.io/getting-started/installation#macos>